sathish-t/nanopore-mod-course/data/index.md

 ```

 You should now see two directories called `yeast` and `human`.
-Please go back to the session.
+Data preparation is now complete.

-### If you are a self-study students
+### If you are a self-study student

 #### Yeast